devpro/servicenow-dotnet-client/docs/gitlab.md

-# GitLab
+# GitLab configuration guide

-GitLab is used to run the CI (Continuous Integration) pipeline, which is defined in `.gitlab-ci.yml` file.
+[GitLab](https://gitlab.com/) is used to run the CI (Continuous Integration) pipeline, which is defined in `.gitlab-ci.yml` file.

 ## Setup